jonicmecija/jonicmecija/README.md

 ## Hi there 👋
 ---

-I'm currently building software for Beach Launch Team and the Association of Computing Machinery at Cal State Long Beach.
+I recently graduated from Cal State Long Beach with my Masters in Computer Science, where I focused on projects related to embedded systems and full-stack web development.
 I was a software engineering intern at [Epirus](https://www.epirusinc.com) working on Leonidas, a high powered directed energy system.
-Last year, I interned at HP Inc working in 3D printing and imaging.
-I'm currently looking to write code that makes rocket go boom.
-From Los Angeles, CA. Grad student at CSULB studying computer science.
+Last year, I interned at HP Inc working in 3D printing and image processing.
+I'm currently in the market for work related to space exploration and defense.
+From Los Angeles, CA.

 - 🔭 I’m currently working on ... flight computer software at [Beach Launch Team](https://github.com/Beach-Launch-Team-CSULB)
 - 👯 I’m looking to collaborate on ... rockets
-- 💬 Ask me about ...
-HW/SW
 - 📫 How to reach me: ... links on my [personal website](https://jonicmecija.github.io)
 - ⚡ Fun fact: ...
 I like fitness and long distance running